A few migrants start asylum requests, but most of the caravan is still in tents

 Tijuana, Mexico (CNN)Slowly but steadily, caravan migrants who trekked across Mexico are pleading their cases to US authorities on why they should be granted asylum.

-Seventeen Central American migrants were taken in by US Customs and Border Protection for asylum processing Tuesday at the US-Mexico border, said Viridiana Vidal, whose group Pueblo Sin Fronteras organized the caravan.
+Seventeen Central American migrants were taken in by US Customs and Border Protection (CPB) for asylum processing Tuesday at the US-Mexico border, said Viridiana Vidal, whose group Pueblo Sin Fronteras organized the caravan.

-The group was predominately made up of mothers and their children, she said.
-A total of 25 migrants have been taken in for processing, including eight from Monday night.
+The group was predominately made up of mothers and their children.
+A total of 25 migrants have been taken in for processing, including eight from Monday night, she said.

 They are now in a detention center known as the "hielera," or "cooler.
 They could be held for days, or even a week, as asylum officers question them and assess them for "credible fear."